Market Stability Report

 How the MSR links to the Population Needs Assessment (PNA)

-The MSR should be read alongside the Population Needs Assessment (PNA), which sets out current and projected need and demand for care and support in local communities, and the range and type of services required to meet that demand.
-This MSR has been produced in partnership with the six commissioning organisations that make up the Gwent Regional Partnership Board: Blaenau Gwent County Borough Council, Caerphilly County Borough Council, Monmouthshire County Council, Newport City Council, Torfaen County Borough Council, and Aneurin Bevan University Health Board.It covers regulated services as well as independent, private, and third sector provision.
-Together, the MSR and PNA provide a comprehensive picture of current and projected demand and supply across the region.
+This MSR has been developed in partnership with the six organisations that make up the Gwent Regional Partnership Board: Blaenau Gwent County Borough Council, Caerphilly County Borough Council, Monmouthshire County Council, Newport City Council, Torfaen County Borough Council, and Aneurin Bevan University Health Board.